d-krupke/cpsat-primer/README.md

 > **Why are there so many platypuses in the text?** I enjoy incorporating
 > elements in my texts that add a light-hearted touch.
 The choice of the
 > platypus is intentional: much like CP-SAT integrates diverse elements from
 > various domains, the platypus combines traits from different animals.
-It is a
-> unique mammal that lays eggs, possesses a beak, and is venomous.
-The platypus
+The
-> also symbolizes Australia, home to the development of a key technique in
+> platypus also symbolizes Australia, home to the development of a key technique
-> CP-SAT - Lazy Clause Generation (LCG).
-Also, I like platypuses, and hope to
+> in CP-SAT - Lazy Clause Generation (LCG).
-> see a real one someday.

 ---